Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 What Microsoft licences benefit from BYOL

-• License Mobility works only for licences with Software Assurance, and the list of products is limited.
+• License Mobility requires Software Assurance, and the list of products is limited.
 For example, Windows Server does not have License Mobility benefits.

 • Azure Hybrid Benefit requires Software Assurance or subscription licences and only works for Windows Server and SQL Server.

-• Flexible Virtualisation Benefit is the most flexible program as it includes all products and requires either subscription or Software Assurance.
+• Flexible Virtualisation Benefit is the most flexible program as it includes all products and requires a subscription or Software Assurance.

-Importantly, perpetual licences without Software Assurance have limited BYOL rights.
-They may only be assigned to dedicated hardware, and even that was severely curtailed in October 2019 for dedicated hosts in Amazon, Google, Alibaba, and Azure.
+Perpetual licences without Software Assurance offer limited BYOL rights.
+They may only be used on dedicated hardware, and even that was severely curtailed in October 2019 for Amazon, Google, Alibaba, and Azure.

 How to Implement Microsoft BYOL